Environment and Climate Change

 Combating Climate Change & Promoting Storm Resiliency

 We have seen too many examples in recent years of the ravages of climate change.
 Scientists and experts agree that climate change will continue to be the cause of rising sea levels, prolonged droughts and dangerously strong storms, like Super Storm Sandy.
 While the Paris Climate Agreement provides a path forward for the global community, the victories in the fight against climate change have been few and far between.
-I spend much of my time in Congress simply trying to fight the rollback and repeal of existing environmental protections and laws.
+Jim spends much of his time in Congress simply trying to fight the rollback and repeal of existing environmental protections and laws.

 Any plan to combat climate change must include a reduction in our dependence on fossil fuels.
-I look forward to the time when dirty energy is a thing of the past.
+Jim looks forward to the time when dirty energy is a thing of the past.
 Affordable solar energy, wind turbines, alternative sources of fuel – all of these green sources of energy are at our fingertips.
-I am firmly committed to supporting the green energy economy, and I believe that American entrepreneurs are uniquely poised to be leaders in that field.
+The coal communities are not to be forgotten, however – in 2019, Jim co-sponsored a bill that expands the uses of the Abandoned Mine Reclamation Fund to provide support for the economic revitalization, diversification, and development in economically distressed mining communities.
+Specifically, this bill has created specified funds available to the Department of the Interior through FY2024 for distribution to states and Native American tribes for reclaiming and restoring abandoned mine lands and waters in such communities affected by coal mining carried out before August 3, 1977.

 Supporting Local Environmental Initiatives